Introducing ImpossibleTM Chicken Nuggets Made From Plants

 Kids meals: Pair with fries or fruit to create a family classic that kids of all ages will love

 With Impossible Chicken Nuggets, the possibilities of adding mouthwatering, sustainable menu items that increase revenue, drive traffic and attract new customers are endless.
 Want to try our irresistible nuggets?
-Get on the waitlist today!
+Request a Sample(opens in a new tab)!

 * Mintel Quick Service Restaurants March 2021 Report